Chatchanan-V/python-microblog/README.md

 # python-microblog
 This repository contains code for simple microblog web app using Flask and Python.

-HTML and CSS can be found in the static and templates folders
+HTML and CSS can be found in the provided folders

 The app is hosted on Heroku cloud server